 1. What is Regression Testing?

-Regression Testing is a one of the kinds of QA services that ensures that a current code or program alteration has not severely damaged the earlier functionality.
+Regression Testing is a one of the kinds of testing techniques that ensures that a current code or program alteration has not severely damaged the earlier functionality.
 Regression Testing is only the execution of a whole or partial subset of already executed test cases to verify the performance of existing functionalities.

 This testing is conducted to guarantee that alterations to the program do not impact the functioning.
-It ensures that the old software will keep working following the most current code revisions.
+It ensures that the old software will keep working following the most current code changes and revisions.

 2. When to Perform Regression Testing?

 Regression Testing process is often conducted once the alterations or new features have been validated.
-However, it is not the every time-scene though.
+However, it is not the everytime-scene though.
 Regression tests must be added into the regular testing process for the launch which will take months to process.
-This testing may be conducted for weekly updates after Functional Testing for the modifications is complete.
+Regression testing may be conducted for weekly updates after Functional Testing for the modifications is complete.

 Something within the program or code has only been modified on rare occasions.
 It could be programming, layout, or something that speaks for the environment’s overall architecture.